SF-WDI-LABS/tunely-angular/docs/sprint3.md

 </detail>

 1. You can open a bootstrap modal by selecting it in jQuery and calling the `.modal()` function.
 After setting the data-album-id attribute in your function, open the modal.
+It should appear on screen!

 > Suggested reading: [See the bootstrap docs](http://getbootstrap.com/javascript/#modals-usage)